mrdougal/textmate2-rubocop/readme.md

 A [TextMate 2](https://github.com/textmate/textmate) bundle for [RuboCop](https://github.com/bbatsov/rubocop).

 RuboCop bills itself as "A Ruby static code analyzer, based on the community Ruby style guide".
-Basically it wil get grumpy at you for having bad code.
+Basically it will get grumpy at you for having bad code.

 Analysis can be performed on the current working file or on a selection of files or folders.